 Skip over navigation

-We are in the dog days of summer.
-It is hot in most parts of the country and here in North Carolina it is very hot.
-For many of us it is a great time to go inside and enjoy the air conditioning or go to the beach and just relax.
+During the dog days of summer, for many of us it is a great time to go inside and enjoy the air conditioning or go to the beach and just relax.
 Our roses do not have those options.
 They are out in the heat all day long every day trying to bloom for us.
 There are few things that we can do to make it a little easier on them.

 When temperatures reach the 90 degree range it gets uncomfortable for roses and when it gets hotter than that, it is downright miserable for them.
 It is even tougher when there is very little relief at night.
 They were not hybridized to deal with that kind of weather and your roses will let you know that they are not happy.
 You will notice that the blooms are small, there is a longer delay between blooms, the colors are pale or washed out, and the leaves have lost their beautiful shiny green color.
 These are all signs of heat and they cannot all be fixed, but the damage that heat causes can be limited with a few simple steps.